 Tips For Keeping Your Mattress On The Floor

-If you want to use your mattress on the ground regularly, we suggest regular maintenance to protect it from damage.
-After all, mattresses are meant to sit on a base such as a box or slatted platform and without them, they become more vulnerable to wear.
-Taking extra precautions may extend your mattress’s lifespan.
+If you want to use your mattress on the ground regularly without a bed frame, we suggest regular maintenance to protect it from damage.
+After all, mattresses are meant to sit on a base such as a box or slatted platform, and without them, they become more vulnerable to wear.
+Taking extra precautions like rotating the mattress and using a mattress protector can help extend its lifespan.

 Regularly Air Out Your Mattress